-The Fairfax County Health Department and Neighborhood and Community Services (NCS) have joined forces to offer a series of free flu vaccination clinics at senior centers across the county.
+The Fairfax County Health Department and Neighborhood and Community Services (NCS) have joined forces to offer a series of flu vaccination clinics at senior centers across the county.

 The clinics were originally intended to exclusively serve people 50 and older, because older people tend to be more at risk for flu-related complications.
 However, the county has decided to expand the criteria to allow all adults 18 and older to utilize the service.